Zamiell/isaac-achievement-randomizer/docs/objectives.md

 There are 1054 + 104 + 44 = 1202 objectives in total.

-## Polaroid & Negative Objectives

-We want The Chest & Dark Room to unlock very quickly in a randomizer playthrough, so those unlocks are guaranteed to unlock behind the following "easy" objectives on Isaac:

-- Mom
-- It Lives
-- Isaac
-- Satan
-- No Hit Basement 1
-- No Hit Basement 2
-- No Hit Caves 1
-- No Hit Caves 2
-- No Hit Depths 1
-- No Hit Depths 2

 ## Character Unlock Objectives

 Each character is guaranteed to unlock another random character from the following "easy" objectives: